The Chief Electoral Officer and His Office – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Elections Canada works in collaboration with its provincial, territorial and international counterparts to address and discuss a wide array of issues, including governance and accountability, legislative trends, best practices and voter services.

-The CEO chairs the Advisory Committee of Electoral Partners (ACEP), which is composed of provincial and territorial CEOs.
+The CEO also chairs the Advisory Committee of Electoral Partners (ACEP), which is composed of provincial and territorial CEOs.
 Elections Canada maintains data-sharing agreements with Canadian provinces and territories, which regularly provide information to update the National Register of Electors.
-Elections Canada also produces, in consultation with the provinces and territories, the Compendium of Election Administration in Canada.
-The Compendium offers a comparative analysis of major provisions in Canadian election laws.

 In accordance with the CEA, Elections Canada has been cooperating with electoral agencies in other countries and international organizations for many years.
 The goal of its international engagement is to strengthen the independence, impartiality, integrity, transparency and professionalism of electoral management both abroad and in Canada to ensure the conduct of free, fair and inclusive election processes.